DESIGN AND TECHNOLOGY (D&T)

 What Design and Technology looks like in our school

-In Key Stage 1 most of the learning takes place through topics but some Design and Technology lessons are taught independently to ensure full curriculum coverage.
-Children have access to an increasing range of materials and tools to develop their ideas.
-There is a wide range of construction kits available, some of which are used to challenge all abilities.
+In Key Stage 1 Design and Technology lessons are taught independently to ensure full curriculum coverage.
+Year 1 also have access to a creative area to promote independence and embed the skills taught in lessons.
+All children have access to an increasing range of materials and tools to develop their ideas.
+There are a wide range of construction kits available, some of which are used to challenge all abilities.
 Children develop their resilience and are encouraged to ask questions by following the process of design, make and evaluate.

-In each Year 1 and Year 2 class children are provided with opportunities to look at healthy eating by making products such as healthy pizzas.
-Our dedicated Design and Technology area is used throughout the year to support this area of learning.
-Children can develop their food preparation skills using equipment like peelers, graters and juicers.
+Year 1 and Year 2 children are provided with opportunities to look at healthy eating by making products such as smoothies and wraps.
+Children can develop their food preparation skills using equipment like knives, peelers, juicers and graters.
 This includes finding out where food comes from, nutritional information and food safety and hygiene.
-They can also bake and design their own food products from iced fairy cakes to decorated themed biscuits.

-In Early Years the children create their own open-ended products that support their imaginative play such as making castles and cars out of large blocks and crates outside and they also have the opportunity to design and make junk models using recyclable materials in the workshop areas.
+In Early Years the children create their own open-ended products that support their imaginative play such as making rockets and cars out of large blocks and crates outside and they also have the opportunity to design and make junk models using recyclable materials.
 They practise cutting activities using paper and card to develop scissor skills.
 They use various construction kits to develop their problem-solving skills within Design and Technology so they build, evaluate and improve their models.
 Although children have access to each area independently, challenges are included to ensure key skills are applied.
+Children develop their knowledge of nutrition through taste testing fruit and vegetables before making their own soup.

 In each Nursery and Reception class a workshop area is available as part of continuous provision where children develop and practise skills independently.
 Children use a range of materials and are taught basic techniques such as joining, folding and safe use of simple tools.